- Good price

 - No carrying handle

 Wahoo announced the KICKR CORE at Eurobike last July along with an updated KICKR 2018 and the Headwind.
 The CORE is Wahoo’s attempt to enter the midrange direct drive smart trainer market and go head to head against the Tacx Flux and the Elite Direto.
-Two months later, the KICKR CORE is now in stock and you can order yours directly from Wahoo Fitness website.
+Two months later, the KICKR CORE is now in stock and you can finally order yours.

 QUICK KICKR CORE HIGHLIGHTS